Azure-Samples/acme-fitness-store/azure-container-apps/docs/10-aca-vnet-nsg.md

 CURRENT_USER_OBJECT_ID='your-current-user-object-id' # replace it with your current user object id
 ```

-4. Set up the variables for your environment:
+5. Set up the variables for your environment.

 ```bash
 source setup-vnet-env-variables.sh